ghostrunner-0/CLASS-12-LAB-WORKS/SQL/Database-practical-session-2/Database-practical-session-2.md

 # The following codes are to be executed for the practical session-2

-## !
-Question number j,l,k,m not done

-1.show databases;

-2.drop database student;

-3.show databases;
+show databases;

-4.create database student;
+create database student;

-5.show databases;
+show databases;

-6.use student;
+use student;

-7.create table student(
+create table student(

 Student_id int not null primary key auto_increment,